 If the class winner ran a 50 second time, 2nd place ran a 51 and 3rd ran a 55 we'd have...

 50 / 50 x 100 = 100 pts for 1st place.

 50 / 51 x 100 = 98 pts for 2nd place.

 50 / 55 x 100 = 91 pts for 3rd place.

 To be eligible for year-end awards you have to be an annual Milwaukee Region SCCA member before the last event.
 If you already have another home region you can become a dual member to get Milwaukee Region awards.
 Your best five out of eight events count towards the season class awards.
 You need a minimum of 3 events to qualify and can only win one class per year.
-A cash award will go to the fastest driver of the year.
+The fastest driver of the year (top overall PAX/RTP) receives free entry into all events the following year.
 To sign up for the Rookie of the Year award you need to email the Solo Committee chairperson to let them know you're eligible.
 Rookies can not have run more than 2 events the prior year.
 At the end of the season, we have an awards banquet where we give out the year-end awards.